liaminventions/dotfiles/README.md

 ## nm-applet

-you man want to disable annoying "connection activated" notifications.
+you might want to disable annoying "connection activated" notifications.

 those can be disabled with